 FIDL versioning

-FIDL versioning accomplishes the same thing, but without these shortcomings.
+FIDL versioning lets you represent changes to a FIDL library over time.
 When making a change, you use the @available attribute to describe when (i.e. at which version) the change occurs.
-To generate bindings for an older version, you pass the --available flag to fidlc and specify an older version.
+To generate bindings, you pass the --available flag to fidlc specifying one or more versions.

 Concepts